edumserrano/dotnet-sdk-extensions/README.md

 ## TODO

-* similar method to WebHostBuilderExtensions.AddTestAppSettings but for IHost instead of WebHost
 * http mocking (.UseHttpMocks or MockHttpResponse methods) should allow access to the service provider
 * investigate how to test using Ilogger
 * investigate serilog logging test extensions for integration tests